diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/xtb.md

 > The commands presented here use the `xtb` executable through `apptainer exec`.
 This is the most explicit way to use the image, as it directly calls the program inside the container.
 >
-> Like some other container images available in the DIAMOND, `apptainer run` is configured to call `xtb` directly by default, with no need to include it in the comand line.
+> Like some other container images available in the DIAMOND, `apptainer run` is configured to call `xtb` directly by default, with no need to include it in the command line.
 > The use of `run` or `exec` is up to user discretion.

 ## One liner command